Multimodal LLM-assisted Evolutionary Search for Programmatic Control Policies: Experiments

-\item \textbf{Proximal Policy Optimization} (PPO)~\cite{schulman2017proximal} is a widely used on-policy policy gradient method that can handle both discrete and continuous control tasks.
+\item \textbf{Proximal Policy Optimization} (PPO)~\citep{schulman2017proximal} is a widely used on-policy policy gradient method that can handle both discrete and continuous control tasks.

-\item \textbf{EoH}~\cite{EoHpaper} is a recent LES framework for automated code discovery.
-We use it as a baseline to assess the added value of behavioral evidence analysis in MLES, as it shares the same evolutionary framework but lacks the visual feedback-driven behavior analysis used in MLES. \end{itemize}
+\item \textbf{EoH}~\citep{Eohpaper} is a recent LES framework for automated code discovery.
+We use it as a baseline to assess the added value of behavioral evidence analysis in MLES, as it shares the same evolutionary framework but lacks the visual feedback-driven behavior analysis used in MLES. \end{itemize} Beyond the baselines listed above, we also considered other paradigms for generating human-readable policies, such as genetic programming (GP) and policy distillation.
+However, GP-based approaches are highly dependent on manually-designed DSLs~\citep{trivedi2021learning, qiu2022programmatic}.
+Adapting them to our benchmarks would require non-trivial effort, making a fair comparison difficult.
+Regarding policy distillation, as a post-hoc approach that fits an interpretable surrogate to a pre-trained oracle, it fundamentally differs from our goal of directly discovering policies through environmental interaction (similar to DRL).
+Furthermore, it introduces computational disparities that are difficult to reconcile, as it necessitates the pre-training of high-performance black-box policies followed by a rigorous distillation protocol.
+Therefore, evaluating MLES against high-performing DRL methods is the most direct and meaningful measure of its capabilities.

-\paragraph{Implementation Details.} For the Lunar Lander task, we select five representative instances for training, while for the Car Racing task, four representative tracks are chosen.
-Both tasks use ten test environments, each generated from a random seed in the range zero to nine.
-The quantitative metric used for evaluating performance in the Lunar Lander task is the normalized weight score (NWS), defined as:

-where \(R\) is the mean episode reward, \(C\) is the mean fuel consumption, and \(S\) is the success rate of completing the landing task, all computed across multiple instances.
-For the Car Racing task, we use the average track completion rate across instances as the quantitative metric.
-For DRL methods, we adopt the default reward function provided by Gym.
-Further details on these metrics are available in Appendix \textbf{\ref{metricinmlesandrl}}.

-Both MLES and EoH employ GPT-4o-mini for policy generation.
+\textbf{Implementation details.} Both MLES and EoH employ GPT-4o-mini for policy generation.
 The LLM query budget is set to 2000 requests, corresponding to 10,000 and 8,000 environment resets for Lunar Lander and Car Racing, respectively.
 To ensure a fair comparison, we train all baselines under an identical budget of environment resets.
-The evolutionary search population size is set to 16, with the initial population of policies for MLES shared with EoH to avoid any biases arising from different starting points.
-All experiments are conducted on a machine equipped with an Intel Core i9-13980HX processor and 32 GB of RAM.
+The policy pool size \(N\) is set to 16, with the initial population of policies for MLES shared with EoH to avoid any biases arising from different starting points.
+For the Lunar Lander task, we select five representative instances for training, while for the Car Racing task, four representative tracks are chosen.
+Both tasks use ten test environments, each generated from a random seed in the range zero to nine.
 Each experiment is repeated five times to ensure the robustness and reliability of the results.